bragewiseth/MachineLearningProjects/README.md

 This repo is a collection of projects in FYS-STK3155

 ### ADAMLL - Applied Data Analysis and Machine Learning Library
 is a local pyhon package for the projects.
-It is located in the folder amdml.
+It is located in the folder adamll.
 To install it, run the following command in the terminal:
 ```
 pip install -e .
 ```